Bhavya-22/Camera-basic-app/CONTRIBUTING.md

 git commit -s -m 'relevant message'
 ```

-Now, Push your awesome work to your remote repository using
+Now, Push your awesome (great) work to your remote repository using

 ```sh
 # To push your work to your remote repository